MrLixm/MrLixm.github.io/site/src/resources/chkpad2red/index.rst

 :description: assets for comparison of film photography rendering against arbitrary digital photography rendering
 :image: cover.png
+:image-alt: Screenshot of Nuke software that show the film picture next to the digital picture.
+The scene is a strong red light behing glasses.
 :date-created: 2025-02-22T14:00
 :authors: Liam Collod
 :category: asset